sharetribe/flex-docs/src/docs/tutorial-rental/listing-settings-customizing-listing-search/index.md

 field, and search configuration.

-You can learn more about listing types, listing fields, and listing search in our new console help articles here: LINK TO LISTING FIELDS and LISTING SEARCH ARTICLES.
+You can learn more about listing types, listing fields, and listing search in our new console help articles here: LINK TO LISTING FIELDS,  and LISTING SEARCH ARTICLES.